TudorTacal/CV/README.md

 To arrive at this point I have planned extensively and in great detail every single step.
 It started with the decision to exit my businesses and move to London to become a web developer.
 From that moment I started to gather, organise and analyse the available data which also meant choosing the best course of action from a multitude of possibilities.

-Reduced to a short sequence I had to : Sell 1 business and handover 2 others -> Move in the UK through an agency -> Move to London and get the best position with a tech company -> Join Makers Academy -> Acquire the foundation of web development -> Join the perfect company as a junior web developer.
+Reduced to a short sequence I had to :
+* Sell 1 business and handover 2 others
+* Move in the UK through an agency
+* Move to London and get the best position with a tech company (StreamAMG)
+* Join Makers Academy
+* Acquire the foundation of web development
+* Join the perfect company as a junior web developer.

 It might look simple and easy but the reality was far from that.
 Every step involved a considerable amount of hard work as well as proper challenges.
 Through perseverance and motivation I worked the system and successfully accomplished my goals one step at a time.
-I learnt to use the same approach while designing software and solving problmes.
+I learnt to use the same approach while writing code and solving problmes.

 #### Communication

 Throughout my career communication played a massive role in the success of my development.
 Whether it was in real estate, the fitness industry, agriculture, tourism or high tech in London I have always worked directly with many different types of people in client facing roles.

 The biggest benefit I've drawn from proper communication is a positive attitude.
 I have passionately studied body language, NLP, negotiation, influence and applied the knowledge not only in my professional life but also in my everyday life.
-By expressing myself with friendliness, respect and empathy I managed to reduce the most serious complaints to easy to solve problems when working at The Forge hotel in East Sussex.
+By expressing myself with friendliness, respect and empathy I managed to reduce the most complex problems to easy understandable concepts while developing at Makers Academy.
 Presenting with clarity and concision I've held highly technical product demostrations to non-technical clients when working at StreamAMG.
 The biggest challenge was to read if the client really understood what was going on or just nodded in agreement.
 This involved asking guiding questions and careful active listening for the slightest feedback regarding the product.

 From my point of view communication and interpersonal skills are one of the biggest assets a professional must possess, no matter the industry he works in.
 As I have seen entire businesses and departments being successful or being disrupted by the actions of a single individual.